Knowledge base

 Prerequisites

-- If the 20 website slots offered in the web hosting are already in use, order additional websites.
+- If the 20 website slots included in the web hosting plan are already in use, order additional websites.

-To access a web hosting plan to add a site:
+To access a web hosting plan and add a site:

 - Click here to access the management of your products in the Infomaniak Manager (need help?).